 The visual representation of your product or service is an important component of branding, but the graphic elements are just the beginning of the branding process.

 Most key purchasing influencers are based on your consumers' emotional response to your product: her attitudes, perceptions, values, and priorities.
-A well-developed brand strategy ensures that your customer will connect with your product on this deeper level.
+A well-developed brand strategy ensures that your customers will connect with your product on this deeper level.
 To help your target customer understand, appreciate, and become a loyal consumer of your brand, keep these essential strategies in mind.

 Five essential branding strategies

-- Know Your Audience: Your brand identity should be based upon the concerns, needs, preferences, and lifestyle of your target audience.
+Your brand identity should be based upon the concerns, needs, preferences, and lifestyles of your target audience.
 Find your niche and focus on it – don’t try to be everything to everyone.
 Do your homework, pay attention to the data, and know your target market inside out, by understanding the buying trends and opportunities in your product’s category.

-- Define Your Story: The building blocks of a compelling brand story include your company’s mission, vision and values.
-Start with asking yourself the questions, “Why does the world need my product?” and “Why was I inspired to create it?”
+The building blocks of a compelling brand story include your company’s mission, vision, and values.
+Start by asking yourself the questions, “Why does the world need my product?” and “Why was I inspired to create it?”
 Resist the temptation to make your product’s story about what’s wrong with other products.
 “My X product is better than their Y product because it doesn’t do or have Z” Instead, remain positive, and always make sure your product rationale is about what your product does do.

 As you consider where your product should be sold, understand the message of the venue itself.
 Is it a hip and trendy boutique?
 A discount outlet?
 A farmer’s market?
-The stores you choose (especially at first) are critical, and can set the tone for your brand.
+The stores you choose (especially at first) are critical and can set the tone for your brand.
 If you have a natural product you want your customers to trust, choose a store with a reputation for high standards.
 On the other hand, you wouldn’t choose to launch a premium brand in an online discount outlet.
 If you present your product in a venue that doesn’t value the premium quality of your brand, your customer won’t either.

 The stronger your brand is, the greater your customer loyalty.
-The worlds strongest brands don’t just have customers, but evangelists.
+The world's strongest brands don’t just have customers, but evangelists.
 Brand evangelists champion their favorite brands by enthusiastically recommending them to other potential customers.
-Word of mouth is one of the most important purchasing influencer’s, and brand evangelists build buzz for your brand out of intense loyalty, and they provide free advertising.
+Word of mouth is one of the most important purchasing influencers, and brand evangelists build buzz for your brand out of intense loyalty, and they provide free advertising.